Gerald Green: Return to Houston (2017–2020)

 On September 24, 2017, Green signed with the Milwaukee Bucks.
 He was waived on October 14, after appearing in four preseason games.

 On December 28, 2017, Green returned with the Houston Rockets for a second stint.
 On January 3, 2018, he scored a season-high 27 points in a 116–98 win over the Orlando Magic.
 Two days later, Green came off the bench to score 29 and tie a career high with eight 3-pointers in a 124–114 loss to the Golden State Warriors.
 He became the first player in franchise history to make seven or more 3-pointers in consecutive games after he made seven against Orlando.
 On January 17, Green was suspended for two games without pay for entering the Los Angeles Clippers' locker room after a game against the team two days earlier.
 On March 30, Green hit a buzzer-beating three-pointer to snatch a win against the Phoenix Suns.

 On July 10, 2018, Green re-signed with the Rockets.

 On July 22, 2019, Green re-signed with the Rockets.
 On October 28, the Rockets announced that Green had undergone surgery to repair a broken bone in his left foot and would be sidelined for approximately six months.

 On February 5, 2020, the Rockets traded Green to the Denver Nuggets in a four-team trade, and the Nuggets waived Green two days later.
 On December 1, 2020, Green re-signed with the Houston Rockets to a one-year non-guaranteed deal.
 On December 19, the Rockets waived Green.

 Rio Grande Valley Vipers (2022)

 On January 8, 2022, Green came out of retirement and signed with the Rio Grande Valley Vipers, averaging 18 points and 5.1 rebounds.
+He won his first championship when the Vipers won the 2022 NBA G League Finals.